 Education and Training

 All chefs need a high degree of training and professional experience before they are able to manage and maintain their own kitchen operation.
 Although many chefs have completed four-year university degrees, training can be completed at technical schools, culinary arts schools or community colleges.
 While in school, prospective chefs take courses in nutrition, food storage, portion control, inventory and purchasing.

 They also learn how to handle and maintain kitchen equipment, proper knife technique and banquet service.
 Although formal programs are a great source of training, much of a chef's education comes from on-the-job training and apprenticeships.
 It is through their professional experience that chefs develop their keen sense of taste and smell, cultivate their creativity and develop their own systems of organization and cleanliness.

 Chefs who have vast professional experience and formal training are eligible for certification by the American Culinary Federation (www.acfchefs.org).
 Certification is not mandatory to work as a professional chef; however, it can lead to a higher salary and opportunities to work in bigger restaurants.

 Chefs can advance into executive chef and food service management positions, and some chefs become freelancers and work as consultants to restaurateurs and kitchen equipment companies.
 Typically, advancement usually means working in a busier or more prestigious restaurant.

 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for chefs and head cooks are supposed to grow 5% over the 2012-2022 decade (www.bls.gov).
-Job growth is slower than average due to changes in the economy and fewer people eating at restaurants regularly.
-The BLS also noted that the median annual salary for chefs and head cooks was $42,490 in May 2013.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for chefs and head cooks are supposed to grow 11% over the 2018-2028 decade (www.bls.gov).
+Job growth is faster than average due to the demand for high-quality, healthy concoctions delivered at a timely pace, as well as an escalated rate of employee turnover.
+The BLS also noted that the median annual salary for chefs and head cooks was $48,460 in May 2018.